tbensky/PiNN_Projectile/readme.md

 (We're not sure why the sum of the gradients would be useful.
 But many PiNN tutorials only have one network output, so they're usually OK with this; not so here, with the 4 outputs we require.)

-This, we had to define a function called `compute_ux` which is
+Thus, we had to define a function called `compute_ux` which is

 ```python
  def compute_ux(self,x_in):